sehenaoga/sehenaoga.github.io/index.md

 # Bio

  I'm a Mechanical Engineer with a vast understanding of Scientific Computing applied to Fluid Mechanics problems in the fields of Wind Turbine Aerodynamics and Atmospheric Flows.
-I'm a highly-motivated professional interested in leveraging Data-driven Physics and High Performance Computing to advance in human understanding of the nature of fluid motion. [\[CV\]](https://drive.google.com/file/d/1BuGtbgtLP3Xh1jzGyt0Wtes0xy3AaifD/view?usp=sharing){:target="_blank"}
+I'm a highly-motivated professional interested in leveraging Data-driven Physics and High Performance Computing to advance human understanding of the nature of fluid motion. [\[CV\]](https://drive.google.com/file/d/1BuGtbgtLP3Xh1jzGyt0Wtes0xy3AaifD/view?usp=sharing){:target="_blank"}

 ## Interests